transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Modifying CA settings after deployment
 {: #ibp-console-adv-deployment-ca-modify-json}

 After a CA is deployed, a subset of the fields can be updated as well.
 Click the CA tile in the console and then the **Settings** icon to open a side panel.
-Click **Edit configuration JSON** to override the CA settings.
+Click **Edit configuration JSON (Advanced)** to override the CA settings.
 The `JSON` in the **Current configuration** box contains the current settings for the CA. **Not all of these values can be overridden.**

 Only the following fields can be updated: